Sandesh97/COMP1_2014/COMP1_2014_Task1.md

 **Answer** the following questions:

 1. Which function is responsible for adding scores to the table?
+**The function responsible for adding scores to the table is UpdateRecentScores(RecentScores, Score).**

 ###Program code
 **Improve** the function identified above so that the user has the choice of whether to add their name to the high score table or not.